Kometa-Team/Kometa/docs/files/templates.md

     3. Using the exists modifier by appending `.exists` to the key template variable:

-        * While `ture` the template variable specified must exist in the template call.
+        * While `true` the template variable specified must exist in the template call.
         * While anything but `true` the template variable specified must not exist in the template call.

     ???+ example "Example"